bnnyng/garden/content/(Theorem) The inclusion of simplicial chains into singular chains induces an isomorphism in homology.md

 ---

-# Statement of the theorem
+# Statement and proof of the theorem

 >[!theorem] Simplicial and singular homology groups are isomorphic
 >Let $X$ be a $\Delta$[[Delta-complexes|-complex]].
 The inclusion of [[Simplicial chains and simplicial homology|simplicial chains]] into [[Singular chains and singular homology|singular chains]] $\Delta_*(X) \to C_*(X)$ is a [[Homology of general chain complexes|chain map]], and induces an isomorphism in homology